01248 602649 mail@realcar.co.uk

 1938 Rolls-Royce 25/30 Park Ward Four Door ‘Allweather’ Cabriolet.
 Price now reduced significantly!

-On the instruction of the owner, we have now reduced the price of this car by more than £20,000 to £99,500, meaning that it is now particularly good value!
+On the instruction of the owner, we have now reduced the price of this car very significantly to £75000, meaning that it is now particularly good value!
 An unusual, very stylish and possibly unique open car, of interesting and particularly handsome design, being relatively sleek, with spats to the rear wheels, quarter bumpers to the rear, twin side-mounted spare wheels, louvred bonnet & scuttle and ‘dropping’ waistline moulding, all complemented by a correct set of lamps and long trumpet horns.
 All six wheels are fitted with Ace wheel discs, which we feel suit the design nicely.
 The car is in good, smart condition, the paintwork, chrome work, leather are all very good and nicely presented, and the coachwork is good structurally with excellent door fits, etc. It has recently been fitted with a new cylinder head and is smartly presented under the bonnet.
 According to the factory records, the paintwork was originally light green throughout with “speckled grey leather and hood material to match”.
 Amongst the documents in the car’s history file are several photos taken when new, as well as original sales documentation, Jack Barclay invoices, etc, some of which can be seen on the ‘More Photos’ page.
 All in all, a rare opportunity to acquire ‘something different’.
 Back to the original colour scheme perhaps?
 Serviced, prepared, running nicely, driving well and MoT tested.

 Chassis No. GGR54